cs50nestm/cs50labs/syntax/README.md

 In this lab you will learn:

-- What is meant by syntax in programming
+- What we mean by syntax
 - How to use the `printf` function
 - Why we use curly braces and semicolons
 - How to use a library
-- How to create a simple program in C
+- The syntax needed to create a program in C

 ## What is Syntax?